rails/rails/guides/source/4_0_release_notes.md

 * Threadsafe on by default

-* Add `Rails.queue` for processing jobs in the background.

 ### Deprecations

 * `config.threadsafe!` is deprecated in favor of `config.eager_load` which provides a more fine grained control on what is eager loaded.